L O U I S I A N A S O C C E R A S S O C I A T I O N

 Region III Trials:

-ARE SCHOLARSHIPS AVAILABLE TO ASSIST WITH THE COST OF SST?
+IS FINANCIAL ASSISTANCE AVAILABLE TO ASSIST WITH THE COST OF ODP?

-The Louisiana Soccer Association State Select Team Program offers a scholarship program for youth soccer participants who are in need of financial assistance in order to play soccer on a Louisiana State SST team.
-Each scholarship request is considered on a per event basis and covers a portion of the various fees associated with the SST/ODP program.
+The Louisiana Soccer Association State Select Team Program offers a financial assistance program for youth soccer participants who are in need of financial aid in order to play soccer on a Louisiana State ODP team.
+Each financial aid request is considered on a per event basis and covers a portion of the various fees associated with the ODP program.

-The scholarship program exists to provide financial assistance to talented players with financial need.
-Once a player qualifies for the scholarship program financially, the amount of a scholarship is awarded based on player’s achievements.
+The financial assistance program exists to provide financial aid to talented players.
+Once a player qualifies for the financial assistance program they will be notified of the amount available broken down by each event.

-Individual scholarships may be awarded up to 80% of the total event fee.
-The difference between the scholarship amount and the event fee will be the responsibility of the player.
+Individual financial aid may be awarded up to 80% of the total event fee.
+The difference between the financial aid amount and the event fee will be the responsibility of the player.